ajlopez/SimpleActors/README.md

 });
 ```

-A callback can received an error parameter:
+A callback can receive an error parameter:

 ```js
 // Your object